HuiqunHuang/CHAT/README.md

 # CHAT
-Python implementation of the paper "Cross-interaction Hierarchical Attention Networks for Urban Anomaly Prediction", with modifications.
+Python implementation of paper "Cross-interaction Hierarchical Attention Networks for Urban Anomaly Prediction", with modifications.

 Implemented with tensorflow-
 GPU-2.3.0